microsoft/FluidFramework/docs/docs/interfaces-aqueduct.md

 The `componentInitializingFromExisting` method is called each time the DataObject is loaded _except_ the first time it is created.
 Note that you _do not_ need to overload this method in order to load data in your distributed data structures.
-Data stored within DDSs is automatically loaded into the DDS during initialization; there is no separate load step that needs to be accounted for.
+Data stored within DDSes is automatically loaded into the DDS during initialization; there is no separate load step that needs to be accounted for.

 In simple scenarios, you probably won't need to overload this method, since data is automatically loaded, and you'll use